regenwatchdog/regenwatchdog.github.io/_estates/bexley/thamesmeadeast.md

 In its [ballot offer to residents](https://www.thamesmeadnow.org.uk/media/3337/lesnes-estate_landlord-offer-document.pdf), Peabody also makes it clear that if residents vote against the proposals there will be no refurbishment.
 Instead Peabody says _'We would maintain the homes on Lesnes Estate as best we can and a new proposal would be put together with feedback from residents.'_

+A [planning application](https://pa.bexley.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QUJ3DGBE00400) was submitted in June 2021 for up to 1,950 new homes of which 61 social rent, 307 London Affordable Rent and 279 shared ownership.

 Bexley's [Growth Strategy](https://www.bexley.gov.uk/sites/default/files/2018-02/Bexley-Growth-Strategy.pdf) envisages 4,000 new homes in the Thamesmead area facilitated by the new Crossrail station and including the 'renewal' of existing estates.

 Peabody has [partnered with Australian developer Lendlease](https://www.insidehousing.co.uk/news/news/peabody-picks-lendlease-for-8bn-thamesmead-regeneration-60192) (Heygate estate regeneration) to deliver 11,500 homes in Thamesmead over the next 30 years.